 Other conditions, such as hypoxia or postpartum hemorrhage, may result from a medical problem such as an undiagnosed disease or disorder.
 In these situations, a registered nurse may diagnose and stabilize the condition until a physician or nurse practitioner diagnoses the underlying disease or disorder.

 The Regulation also authorizes you to carry out certain restricted activities without an order to assess for or treat a condition you’ve diagnosed.
-For example, you may insert a catheter, suction a tracheostomy, irrigate an ostomy, or administer oxygen and IV fluids.
+For example, you may insert a urinary catheter, suction a tracheostomy, irrigate an ostomy, or administer oxygen or administer IV fluids.

 When you diagnose and decide to treat a condition, you are